S – Telephone Signposting Toolkit

 Send all patients to pharmacy for advice and product purchase.

-If the child has a rash check for any of these symptoms and immediately advise calling 999:
+If the patient has a rash check for any of these symptoms and immediately advise calling 999.

-It can be harder to see a change in skin colour on brown and black skin.
+If can be harder to see a change in skin colour on brown or black skin.

-• Check the soles of the feet, palms, lips, tongue and inside the eyelids for colour changes.
+Check the soles of the feet, palms, lips, tongue and inside of the eyelids for colour changes.

 Spots on Penis